 Chicken Piccata thighs is a great weeknight recipe.
 Serve the juicy chicken and punchy lemon, caper and butter sauce with steamed rice for an easy dinner.

-But back-to-school also means back to speedy weeknight dinners that take zero effort but deliver huge on flavour.
-These Chicken Piccata chicken thighs deliver on both fronts.
-I have always been a massive fan of Chicken Piccata because let’s get real, chicken is just made for lemon, butter and capers, right?
+I love weeknight dinners that take zero effort but deliver huge on flavour.
+These easy chicken Piccata chicken thighs deliver on both fronts.
+I have always been a massive fan of chicken Piccata because let’s get real, chicken is just made for lemon, butter and capers, right?
 And because we usually have a pack or two of chicken thighs waiting to be used, I make this version way more than I ever do with just chicken breasts.

-And yes, you can definitely do this with chicken breasts and it will be A LOT quicker BUT what I love so much about the thighs is that I can leave them on the stove, cooking away in that drinkable sauce (seriously you guys, it is so good) while I pack the next day’s lunch boxes or pour myself another G&T. You know.
+And yes, you can definitely do this with chicken breasts and it will be just as delicious and a little quicker.
+But what I love so much about the thighs is that I can leave them on the stove, cooking away in that glorious Piccata sauce while I pack the next day’s lunch boxes or pour myself another G&T. You know.
 Priorities.

 - 2 tablespoons olive oil